nazibur74/Zstore_WEB/README.md

 <br>

 ## 1. Project Overview
-The ZStore, an Inventory Management System, is a web-based application designed to streamline inventory management processes for businesses.
+The Zstore, an Inventory Management System, is a web-based application designed to streamline inventory management processes for businesses.
 The system provides functionalities for managing products, suppliers, customers, and employee roles while offering a user-friendly and visually appealing dashboard.
 It is built with HTML, CSS, and JavaScript for the frontend.

 ## 2. Project Scope
 The project aims to: